-A forward exchange contract is a commitment to purchase or sell a foreign currency at a future date at a negotiated forward rate.
+A forward foreign exchange contract is a commitment to purchase or sell a foreign currency at a future date at a negotiated forward rate.
 Risks associated with such contracts include movement in the value of the foreign currency relative to the U.S. dollar and the ability of the counterparty to perform.

-The contracts are valued at foreign exchange rates, and the changes in value of open contracts are recognized as unrealized appreciation/depreciation.
-The realized gain or loss on forward currency contracts represents the difference between the value of the original contracts and the closing value of such contracts
+The contracts are valued at foreign exchange rates and the changes in value of open contracts are recognized as unrealized appreciation/depreciation.
+The realized gain or loss on forward currency contracts represents the difference between the value of the original contracts and the closing value of such contracts.

-Similarly, some or all of the Fidelity funds, the Morgan Stanley International Equity Portfolio, and the BGI EAFE Equity Index Fund-Class K may use (1) foreign currency contracts to facilitate transactions in foreign securities and to manage the fund's currency exposure and (2) futures and options contracts to manage its exposure to the stock and bond markets and to fluctuations in the interest rates and currency values.
+Similarly, some or all of the Fidelity funds, the Morgan Stanley International Equity Portfolio and the BGI EAFE Equity Index Fund-Class K may use (1) foreign currency contracts to facilitate transactions in foreign securities and to manage the fund's currency exposure and (2) futures and options contracts to manage its exposure to the stock and bond markets and to fluctuations in the interest rates and currency values.
 Such funds also may invest in indexed securities whose values are linked either directly or inversely to changes in foreign currencies, interest rates, commodities, indices, or other underlying instruments.

 - (7) Risks and Uncertainties.
 The Plan provides for various investment options in several investment securities and instruments, including common stock of Exelon Corporation.
-Investment securities are exposed to various risks, such as interest rate, market and credit risks.
+Investment securities are exposed to various risks, such as interest risk, market and credit risks.
 Due to the level of risks associated with certain investment securities and the level of uncertainty related to changes in the value of investment securities, it is at least reasonably possible that changes in risks and values in the near term would materially affect participants' account balances and the amounts reported in the statement of net assets available for benefits and the statement of changes in net assets available for benefits.
 No collateral or other security is required by the Trustee to collateralize these financial statements. - (8) Income Tax Status.
-The Internal Revenue Service ("IRS") has issued a determination letter that the Plan, as amended and restated January 1, 1995, is a qualified plan under Section 401(a) and 401(k) of the Code, and the Trust established under the Plan, as in effect as of the amendments of January 1, 1995, is tax exempt under Section 501(a) of the Code.
-Although the Plan has been amended since receiving the determination letter, the Plan Administrator and the Plan's tax counsel believe that the Plan is currently designed and being operated in compliance with the applicable requirements of the Code.
-Therefore, they believe that the Plan was qualified and the related trust was tax-exempt as of the financial statement date. - (9) Plan Amendments.
-If a participant invests any portion of his or her account in the Exelon Corporation Stock Fund and is eligible to receive dividend distributions from the Plan, then effective January 1, 2002, the participant is deemed to have elected to have the dividends reinvested in the Exelon Corporation Stock fund.
-If the participant prefers to receive any such dividends in cash, he or she can so elect by contacting Fidelity.
-Dividends distributed to the participant in cash from the Plan are subject to income tax as a dividend, and affected participants will receive an IRS Form 1099DIV for the dividends in the year following receipt (Form 1099R if participants take a full distribution of their Plan accounts). - (10) Plan Termination.
+The IRS has issued a determination letter that the Plan, as amended and restated December 31, 2003 is a qualified plan under Section 401(a) and 401(k) of the Code, and the Trust established under the Plan, as in effect as of the amendments of December 31, 2003, is tax exempt under Section 501(a) of the Code. - (9) Plan Termination.
 The Plan may be amended, modified or terminated by the Corporation at any time, subject to certain rights of participants under the Plan.
 The Plan may also be terminated if the Plan is disqualified by the IRS.
 Termination of the Plan with respect to a participating employer may occur if there is no successor employer in the event of dissolution, merger, consolidation or reorganization of such employer company.
 In the event of full or partial termination of the Plan, assets of affected participants of the terminating employer or employers shall remain 100% vested and distributable at fair market value in the form of cash, securities or annuity contracts, in accordance with the provisions of the Plan.
-The Corporation has no current intentions of terminating the Plan.
+The Corporation has no current intentions of terminating the Plan. - (10) Related Party Transactions.
+Investment options in the Plan include mutual funds managed by Fidelity Management Trust Company, the Trustee as defined by the Plan.
+Also, the Plan holds shares of Exelon Corporation common stock.
+These transactions qualify as exempt party-in-interest transactions.
+There have been no known prohibited transactions with a party-in-interest.